zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec07.md

 record covering the DNSKEY RRset means that the zone is signed.

 It is not enough to have a signed zone.
 The parent zone must have a DS record to create a chain of trust from root.
-If the zone is signed (has at least one DNSKEY record) this test case will check if the parent zone has any DS records for the zone.
+If the zone is signed (i.e. has at least one DNSKEY record) this test case will check if the parent zone has any DS records for the zone.